Your funding package

 Government postgraduate loan scheme - students from England, Wales and the EU

-If you are eligible you could borrow up to £10,280 (2017 rate) as part of the government’s postgraduate loan for masters courses.
+If you are eligible you could borrow up to £17,000 if you are from Wales or £10,906** if you are from England or the EU as part of the government’s postgraduate loan for masters courses.

-The loans will be available to students studying a full-time or part-time course that starts from September 2018 onwards.
-Part-time courses need to be studied at 50% intensity of the full-time equivalent.
+The loans will be available to students studying a full-time or part-time course.
+Normally part-time courses need to be studied at 50% intensity of the full-time equivalent.

 Once your course is completed, you will not need to start repaying your loan until the following April and you will only begin to pay back your loan when you are earning more than £21,000.
 Repayments will be made at a rate of 6% of your income above the £21,000 threshold.